Which type of solar quotes do you need?

 Nevertheless, ensuring the correct positioning of garden solar panels remains crucial.
 To optimise energy production, garden solar panels should be strategically placed and oriented to receive the maximum amount of sunlight.

-The ideal orientation is facing south, with an angle ranging from 30 to 40 degrees.
+For ground mounted solar panels installed in the garden, the ideal orientation is facing south, with an angle ranging from 30 to 40 degrees.
 This setup ensures that the panels capture the most direct sunlight throughout the day, particularly during the summer months when the sun is at its peak.

 It's important to note that shading from nearby structures or vegetation can impact the optimal orientation and angle, as well as overall solar panel efficiency.
 Therefore, it is highly recommended to consult with a solar professional who will conduct a site assessment to determine the best configuration for your garden, ensuring you get the most out of your solar investment.